-I came to Brown in 1991 after attending graduate school at the University of Oregon (a glorious experience; PhD, 1988) and postdoctoral years at the Max Planck Institute in Berlin.
-My research covers a variety of topics in social judgment and decision-making, such as self-perception, strategic interpersonal behavior, and intergroup relations.
-I am intrigued by the intersections of cognitive-social psychology with behavioral economics and organizational behavior.
-Trust, power, and leadership are recurring themes in my research and teaching.
-When in a post-humanistic frame of mind, I extend my explorations to questions of creativity and happiness.
-I am reluctant to work for or consult for profit-orientied organizations, but this reluctance can be broken with a combination of trust and money.
+Joachim Krueger received his Ph.D. from the University of Oregon in 1988, where he attests he had a glorious experience.
+He completed his postdoctoral research at the Max Planck Institute in Berlin before coming to Brown in 1991.
+He studies topics in social judgment and decision-making, such as self-perception, strategic interpersonal behavior, and intergroup relations.
+He is on the Editorial Boards of the Personality and Social Psychology Review and the American Journal of Psychology.
+Krueger is intrigued by the intersections of cognitive-social psychology with behavioral economics and organizational behavior.
+Interpersonal trust, power, and leadership are recurring themes in his research and teaching.
+When in a mood to transcend positivism, he explores questions of creativity and happiness, topics amongst others he writes about on his blog.
+He is reluctant to consult for-profit organizations, but this reluctance can be broken with a combination of trust and money.